Do Go On - 400 - The Millennium Dome Heist

 Brilliant.

-So at approximately 9.30am, the yellow JCP digger approached the dome
+The yellow JCP digger approached the dome.

-and they must have been like, they'll never see this cover.
+And they must have been like,

-They're expecting a speedboat.
+They're expecting a speedboat

-Four members were inside wearing body armour and armed with smoke bombs,
+wearing body armour and armed with smoke bombs

-and another member, Robert Adams,
+And another member, Robert Adams,

-planned to use the sledgehammer to break the glass.
+planned to use the sledgehammer to break the glass

-The police pounced on four members of the gang,
+The police pounced on four members of the gang

-and two outside the vault with the digger.
+And two outside the vault with the digger

 He was the man throwing smoke bombs.

-He was swiftly arrested and pinned to the ground
+He was swiftly arrested and pinned to the ground.

-while Ray Batson was surrounded by police as he sat in the driver's seat
+While Ray Batson was surrounded by police

-in the cab of the digger.
+as he sat in the driver seat in the cab of the digger.

 And as he sat in the driver's seat with his hands up,

-he tried his luck by saying, oh, it's all right, mate.
+he tried his luck by saying,

 This has nothing to do with me.